 As the ke ai title I’ve given this post suggests, 2 weeks in Taiwan is the perfect trip—not too long, not too short.
 Assuming you plan well and travel intently, you can see most major Taiwan destinations in this amount of time.

-This isn’t a given of course: Two weeks is going to fly by if your trip to Taiwan is rudderless, if you simply arrive in Taipei without a plan or even an intention.
+This isn’t a given of course: Two weeks is going to fly by if your Taiwan trip is rudderless, if you simply arrive in Taipei without a plan or even an intention.

 If, on the other hand, you read my recommendations intently—even if you don’t follow them precisely—you’re going to be on easy street.
 You’ll be on your way to a complete trip plan by the time you finish reading this post!